The Johannesburg Art Scene from the 60's to the 90's

 However, the tremendous stress on the directors and management of the Gallery 101 Group resulting from various fundamental changes in Johannesburg and the ensuing disagreements about exhibition policy as well as administrative bottlenecks resulted in one of the gallery's then directors, Rex B. Grey, acquiring Fernand F. Haenggi's interest in the group, who in turn took over the Hyde Park Corner premises and carried on as Gallery 21 for his own account, as from 1st August, 1972 and at various addresses, until the end of 1993.

 Likewise, Mme.
-Fernande ML Haenggi left the Gallery 101 Group a year later and took over the Hollard Street Branch for her own account (Madame Haenggi Gallery), until she in turn disposed of it by the end of March, 1977, returning to Switzerland by 1982.
+Fernande ML Haenggi left the Gallery 101 Group at the end of 1973.
+As from 1st January, 1974, she ran the Hollard Street Branch for her own account (Madame Haenggi Gallery) until the end of October, 1976.
+Thereafter she carried on in partnership as "Chris Crake Madame Haenggi Gallery" until April, 1977.
+She returned to Switzerland in April, 1982.

 Gallery 101 had thus operated under the original management as one of Johannesburg's leading galleries, from 1961 till 1973.